 - Drinks and snacks to take away.

-- Register for access to the reading rooms and our eResources (formerly called licensed digital collections)
+- Join the Library for access to the reading rooms and for remote access to our eResources

 - Renew a library card

-- Collect and pay for photocopies of material from the collections.
+- Collect prepaid photocopies of material from the collections.

 Please remember to bring evidence of identity and address when you come to get your library card.

-We have two wheelchair-friendly computer workstations where people can fill in the registration form online.
-Read more about George IV Bridge access and facilities for people with disabilities.
+We have two wheelchair-friendly computer workstations where people can join online.
+Read more about George IV Bridge accessibility and facilities.

-If you have questions about our Visitor Centre in Edinburgh, or about collections and services in general, email us at email@example.com.
+If you have a query about our Visitor Centre in Edinburgh, or about collections and services in general, ask a question online.